-This approach uses On-demand Builders, but persists the built page until the next deploy.
-This is great for long-tail content and archives that don’t change often and are not accessed often enough to justify statically-generating them at build time.
+This approach uses On-demand Builders but persists the built page until the next deploy.
+This is great for long-tail content and archives that don’t change often and aren’t accessed often enough to justify statically-generating them at build time.

 Did you find this doc useful?